In this post, I’m going to share with you the best equipment for vlogging. This is the gear we personally use or plan to upgrade to.

-The iPad Mini is the perfect size, but the Mini 2 is actually too slow to properly process the video feed from the drone.
+The iPad Mini is the perfect size, but the Mini 2 and below is actually too slow to properly process the video feed from the drone.
 I recommend getting the Mini 3 ($298) or Mini 4 ($337) because in my experience, the Mini 2 is just too choppy and pixellated.

 - Weight: 2.06 kg (4.5lb)